gavxue/broken-link-checker/README.md

 ## How to Use
 Visit the [webpage](https://ceeit-broken-link-35c22b71225d.herokuapp.com/) and follow the instructions.

-Note: it will take some time to startup since Render shuts down apps after inactivity.

 ## Future Improvements
 - scale for more users (current deployment can only run one execution at a time)
 - more error handling